International move to Krabi

-Our guide of expatriate to Krabi will help you to familiarize you with the region, how things work, and, more important still with the types of comfort who are available here.
+Our guide of the expatriate to Krabi will help you to familiarize you with the region, how things work, and, more important still with the types of comfort who are available here.

 According to a lit estimation, approximately 2-3 000 Westerners live here to Krabi during the high season (in November-April), that they are redeemed(pensioned off), active or deprived.
-It is a rather nice community, but do not meet around formal organization – there are thus no clubs of expatriates, no companies or no the other obvious ways to meet people when you arrive.
+It is a rather nice community, but do not meet around the formal organization – there are thus no clubs of expatriates, no companies or no the other obvious ways to meet people when you arrive.

 Below we answered some practical questions that you can take into account before deciding to move here, to Krabi, information and advice on the life of the expatriates generally in Thailand or observations on the culture.

-You can consult the www.thaivisa.com forum which establishes good starting point, with some of the best but also and the worse advice.
+You can consult the www.thaivisa.com forum which establishes a good starting point, with some of the best but also and the worse advice.

 Long stay to Krabi